-Convex polyhedra are fundamental geometric structures (e.g., see [20]).
-They are the product of convex hull algorithms, and are key components for problems in robot motion planning and computer-aided geometric design.
-Moreover, due to a beautiful theorem of Steinitz [20, 38], they provide a strong link between computational geometry and graph theory, for Steinitz shows that a graph forms the edge structure of a convex polyhedra if and only if it is planar and 3-connected.
+Convex polyhedra are fundamental geometric structures (e.g., see [14]).
+Moreover, due to a beautiful theorem of Steinitz [14, 23], they provide a strong link between computational geometry and graph theory, for Steinitz shows that a graph forms the edge structure of a convex polyhedra if and only if it is planar and 3-connected.

 Unfortunately, algorithmic problems dealing with 3-dimensional convex polyhedra seem to be much harder than their 2-dimensional counterparts.
-Certainly, the number of efficient algorithms dealing with 3-dimensional convex polyhedra is much smaller than the number of algorithms dealing with 2-dimensional convex polygons.
-In addition, the difficulty goes beyond simple notions of running time; it also impacts our notions of efficiently-representable structures.
+In addition, this difficulty goes beyond simple notions of running time; it also impacts our notions of efficiently-representable structures.
 For example, although the published proofs of Steinitz's theorem can easily be converted to algorithms running in $O(n^3)$ time in the real-RAM model, these algorithms produce polyhedra that may require an exponential number of bits to represent.